jonasbn/til/python/strptime.md

 # strptime

-I actually used this for a reference for solving some challenges for `jq` and I was reading some documentation which referenced `strftime`, when _googling_ I found this Python resource, which helped me, eventhough I should propably have found one in JavaScript anyway, this one worked for me.
+I actually used this for a reference for solving some challenges for `jq` and I was reading some documentation which referenced `strftime`, when _googling_ I found this Python resource, which helped me, even though I should probably have found one in JavaScript anyway, this one worked for me.

 `strptime` can convert a string in a given format to a DateTime object.